 A large area of open water with little or no cover won't ever be as productive as weed beds, downed timber, or a rock pile without electronics to help you see what is and is not there.
 You may spend far too much time casting or drifting without success trying to hook up, but for some that's the game plan.

 9. You're Not Adjusting to Cold-Front Conditions

 The bane of the fisherman is the inevitable cold front coming through the area while you have your fishing rod in your hands.
 When the barometer drops so do your chances of catching fish, but with a little research tactics like fishing deeper water ledges, channel bends, and submerged points can still lead to success.

 You read that correctly: "You're not holding your mouth right" While you're laughing read on: my maternal grandmother Alice use to say this every single time we weren't catching anything.
-A fisherman for life, she was was of the best anglers I ever knew, but she understood one thing that we all know as fishermen- luck plays a part in all of our outdoor adventures and sometimes you need a little something that's not in your tackle box to make you forget everything when it goes bad!
+She was one of the best anglers I ever knew, but she understood one thing that we all know as fishermen: luck plays a part in all of our outdoor adventures and sometimes you need a little something that's not in your tackle box to make you forget everything when it goes bad!

 Enjoy the outdoors?